tdwg/tcs2/docs/tcs-terms.md

 **Comments**

 The `spellingCorrectionOf` property can be used if the originally published  name string, or another established name string, is not spelt correctly  according to the current version of the relevant Code.
-It can link an  established spelling of a name to the correctly spelt name where other name  relationship properties cannot.
+It can link an  established spelling of a name to the correctly spelt name where other name  relationship properties cannot. `spellingCorrectionOf` is not the same as  an orthographic variant.
+An orthographic variant is a valid name in another  publication, while a spelling correction is generally for a correctable  error in the original publication.

 **Examples**